vjelic/madengine-glog-fork/docs/distributed-execution-solution.md

 # Copy build_manifest.json to GPU nodes, then:
 python -m madengine.tools.distributed_cli run \
     --manifest-file build_manifest.json \
-    --registry localhost:5000 \
     --timeout 3600

-# Note: No --tags needed when using manifest file,
-# as model information is stored in the manifest
+# Registry information is automatically detected from the manifest
+# No need to specify --registry parameter unless you want to override
 ```

 ### 2. Smart Run Command (Complete Workflow)